DasIch/pwhash/CONTRIBUTING.rst

 Nevertheless there are a couple of things to be aware of:

 1. Be nice.
-We have a code-of-conduct_, please read and follow it.
+We have a :ref:`code-of-conduct`, please read and follow it.
 2. If you have found a bug or have an idea on how to improve things, chances are someone else did as well; so please run a search on the issue tracker if someone else had the same idea already, contribute to the discussion if